To the Gullah Geechee, “Herbs are the feel good in food.” Pat Bacote, co-founder, Geechee Kunda Cultural Center

 - Combine the shrimp and all the pan juices into the sauce.

 - Serve over prepared grits.

-Disclaimer: the author was a guest of the King and Prince Resort and the Geechee Kunda Cultural Center.
+Special Thanks: the author was a guest of the King and Prince Resort and the Geechee Kunda Cultural Center.
 Arrangements were facilitated by Leigh Cort Publicity, Camille Ronay and Georgia Made Georgia Grown.